69th Filmfare Awards South

-The 69th Filmfare Awards South is an awards event that recognised and honoured the best films and performances from the Telugu, Tamil, Kannada and Malayalam films and music released in 2023 along with special honours for lifetime contributions and few special awards.
+The 69th Filmfare Awards South is an awards event that recognised and honoured the best films and performances from the Telugu, Tamil, Malayalam and Kannada films and music released in 2023 along with special honours for lifetime contributions and few special awards.
 The nominations were announced on 16 July 2024 and took place on 3 August 2024.

-Chithha is the most awarded film with seven awards, followed by Dasara with six, Baby and Ponniyin Selvan: II with five, Sapta Saagaradaache Ello (Note: Includes both Sapta Saagaradaache Ello – Side A and Sapta Saagaradaache Ello – Side B) with four, and Balagam, Daredevil Musthafa and Kaathal – The Core with three.
+Chithha is the most awarded film with seven awards, followed by Dasara with six, Baby and Ponniyin Selvan: II with five, Sapta Saagaradaache Ello (Note: Includes both Sapta Saagaradaache Ello – Side A and Sapta Saagaradaache Ello – Side B) with four, and Balagam, Daredevil Musthafa and Kaathal – The Core with three each.
 Dasara is the most awarded Telugu film.
 Chithha is the most awarded Tamil film.
 Kaathal – The Core is the most awarded Malayalam film.
 Sapta Saagaradaache Ello (Note: Includes both Sapta Saagaradaache Ello – Side A and Sapta Saagaradaache Ello – Side B) is the most awarded Kannada film.

 Every Best Film winner have also won the Best Director award, expect for Kannada cinema.
 Kapil Kapilan is the most awarded individual having won Best Male Playback Singer – Malayalam and Best Male Playback Singer – Kannada, making him the only individual to win an award in two different languages (Malayalam and Kannada).
 Dasara is the only film to have two lead acting role awards won by Nani (Best Actor – Telugu) and Keerthy Suresh (Best Actress – Telugu).